ArborealAudio/OmniAmp/Notes.md

     - LS 307

-  - Consider how to load the tube stages w/ the cab response.
-Create some kind of method in the tubes that can accept a buffer of samples from the cab, to be used in modifying the feedback sample for the tube
+  - ~~Consider how to load the tube stages w/ the cab response.
+Create some kind of method in the tubes that can accept a buffer of samples from the cab, to be used in modifying the feedback sample for the tube~~ Who cares?

 - Getting different defaults for different modes?
 Would need to make them separate States if so.